szdc/mongoose-validate-all/README.md

-Mongoose - Run all my validation methods please!
+Mongoose, run all my validators!
 =====================

 Allows you to have all your validator functions executed and evaluated, rather than having Mongoose terminate at the first error.